-Scholae de litteris latinis: courses on ancient, medieval and humanistic Latin literature, and Roman antiquities
+Scholae de litteris latinis: courses on ancient, Christian and humanistic Latin literature, and on Roman daily life

 Non […] tam praeclarum est scire Latine quam turpe nescire.